dm13450/dm13450.github.io/_posts/2021-11-05-AlphaVantage-Economic-Indicators.md

-Unemployment went very high briefly after COVID before coming back down, so seems to have adverted that crisis.
+Unemployment went very high briefly after COVID before coming back down, so seems to have averted that crisis.
 NFP numbers are also progressing upwards since the COVID disruption.

 # Conclusion